-Close to the western edge of the great desert Dasht-e-Kavir, 200 kilometres east of Isfahan is the picturesque city of Nain.
-In the city, one can see the characteristic clay buildings and one of the oldest mosques in Iran with remains from the 10th century.
+Near the western edge of the great Dasht-e-Kavir desert, 200 kilometres east of Isfahan, lies the picturesque city of Nain.
+In the city you can visit the characteristic adobe buildings and one of the oldest mosques in Iran with remains dating back to the 10th century.

-Carpets from the city have a high reputation and are very popular.
-Material, as well as the workmanship, is of the highest class and the knot density is high; often more than one million knots per square meter.
-The material in the more exclusive carpets consists of wool on a silk warp or silk in the warp as well as in the weft and pile.
+Carpets from the city enjoy a high reputation and are very popular.
+Both the material and the workmanship are of the highest quality, and the knot density is high, often more than a million knots per square metre.
+The material of the more exclusive carpets is wool on a silk warp or silk both in the warp and in the weft and pile.

-Hardly any other hand-knotted rug is as appreciated as the Nain.
-Nain carpets belong to the finest handicrafts of Iran.
-The city lies on the border of one of Iran’s largest deserts, the Dasht-e-Kavir.
-Hardly anyone has not seen a Nain carpet at least on pictures.
+Few other hand-knotted carpets are as prized as the Nain.
+Nain carpets are among the most beautiful handicrafts in Iran.
+The city is located on the edge of one of the largest deserts in Iran, the Dasht-e-Kavir.
+Hardly anyone has not seen a Nain carpet, at least in pictures.

-The excellent quality and the fine knotting make Nain rugs a highly sought-after piece of craftsmanship by rug connoisseurs.
-Traditional Nain patterns have a central medallion surrounded by floral patterns.
-Not to be denied is the resemblance to rugs from the nearby town of Isfahan.
-Typically Nain carpets are dyed red, blue or beige on the surface.
-Particularly fine Nain rugs are made entirely of silk.
-These silk carpets naturally have higher prices than those made of wool, for example.
-If you are looking for special luxury, you will find what you are looking for in Nain rugs.
+The excellent quality and fine knotting make Nain rugs a highly sought-after piece of craftsmanship among rug connoisseurs.
+Traditional Nain patterns have a central medallion surrounded by floral designs.
+The resemblance to rugs from the nearby city of Isfahan is undeniable.
+Typically, Nain carpets are coloured red, blue or beige on the surface.
+Particularly fine Nain carpets are made entirely of silk.
+These silk carpets, of course, have a higher price than, for example, carpets made of wool.
+If you are looking for special luxury, you will find it in Nain carpets.